LedgerHQ/workshop-connect-dapp-ll/README.md

 For more info on the _Manifest_ file, head over to the [Developer Portal](https://developers.ledger.com/docs/dapp/manifest/)

-To test everything, make sur you have a Goerli Testnet account available in Ledger Live (to enable testnet networks, head over to `settings` -> `experimental features` and turn on the `developer mode` setting).
+To test everything, make sure you have a Goerli Testnet account available in Ledger Live (to enable testnet networks, head over to `settings` -> `experimental features` and turn on the `developer mode` setting).

 After this step, you should be able to use your DApp normally within Ledger Live context, and also on a browser environment with Metamask.

 ## Next steps

-Keep in mind that the little test DApp that we created for this workshop is actually highly inneficient.
-For example, fetching the messages by dirrectly calling a method on the smart contract might not be the best way to go.
-You could use an API in between your DApp and the associated smart contract, like [The Graph](https://thegraph.com/en/) to more easilly access the relevant data.
+Keep in mind that the little test DApp that we created for this workshop is actually highly inefficient.
+For example, fetching the messages by directly calling a method on the smart contract might not be the best way to go.
+You could use an API in between your DApp and the associated smart contract, like [The Graph](https://thegraph.com/en/) to more easily access the relevant data.
 Same thing for the whole post creation and liking.

 If you are interested in learning more about building and integrating on top of Ledger Live, check out the following resources: